 This section talks about exactly is the vulnerability in UNIX that has the industry feel threatened.
 Normally, on a command line, there are many things that happen.
 For example, values of different parameters are passed that are processed by the computer without checking the source of values.
 Each command has a command name, switches and command parameters.
 Like for example, in MS-DOS Type command, you have the command syntax as:

 Type filename.txt /p [>textfile.txt|print]

 Here, the filename.txt and textfile.txt are parameters that define which file to view or print.
 Or to store output into textfile.txt.
 Commands are similar in UNIX in a manner that they too have parameters and UNIX does not care where the parameters come from as long as the syntax is correct.
-Same applies to any command line interface programs and operating systems.
+The same applies to any command-line interface program and operating system.

 Now, coming to the vulnerability, malicious users can pass malicious parameters to any UNIX command with an intention to exploit this weakness of the command line operating system.
 The malicious users can pass off devastating things as commands or as command parameters without UNIX knowing that it is about to destroy the computer it is working on.

-Some experts say the values of environmental variables can also affect the computers.
-Environmental variables are values that are used by operating system to perform specific tasks, much like the commands but the values here are global and not specific to a command.
+Some experts say the values of environmental variables can also affect computers.
+Environmental variables are values that are used by the operating systems to perform specific tasks, much like the commands but the values here are global and not specific to a command.

 ShellShock Vulnerability Scanner

 Run this on-demand scanner from TrendMicro on your Linux systems to determine if the BashLite malware is resident.
 Scan your website to assess whether it is vulnerable to the ShellShock or the Bash vulnerability.